anupam-kundu/kubernetes-airflow/README.md

 # kubernetes-airflow
-airflow is managed as container service inside kubernetes. aws eks is used as kubernetes cluster
+airflow is managed as container service inside kubernetes. aws eks is used as kubernetes cluster installed s/w
+1. mysql
+2. rabbitMQ

 folders
 applications